Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. Select **Create** to save.

-If you have problems setting up these claims, refer to the Okta documentation for troubleshooting:
+If you have problems setting up this claim, refer to the Okta documentation for troubleshooting:
 * [Adding a `groups` claim](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/add-groups-claim-custom-as/)
 * [Adding a custom claim](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/)